Linear Communication Model Examples With Pros and Cons

 Public Speeches Example of Linear Communication-5

-Donald Trump (politician) gave a speech at an election campaign in 2024 repeating the slogan "Save America Win Back The White House Make America Great Again I was indicted for you!".
-The audience listens to the speech but cannot provide feedback on the speaker's speech instantly.
+Donald Trump (politician) gave a speech at an election campaign in 2024 repeating the slogan “Save America, Win Back The White House, Make America Great Again, I was indicted for you!”.
+The audience listens to the speech but cannot provide instant feedback on the speaker.

 Linear Communication Model Advantages and Disadvantages

 The author explains the strengths and weaknesses of the linear model of communication.
-The linear model has pros and cons for the theoretical and practical implications.
+The linear model has both theoretical and practical implications.

 Firstly, the linear communication model is easy to understand and describes the entire process thoroughly.
 The communication is straightforward and targeted to specific audiences.

-Additionally, the linear model of communication was the initial theory that explains the communication process.
+Additionally, the linear model of communication was the initial theory that explained the communication process.
 The interactive and transactional communication models are designed based on linear models.

 Moreover, a linear communication model is inevitable to explain the communication process through print media, TV, letter, Fax, and no-reply email.

 Firstly, linear models do not represent Feedback; therefore, these models are incomplete.
-It can explain only the one-way communication process, but not two-way interactions.
+It can explain only one-way communication, not two-way interactions.
 However, feedback is a significant component of interactive and transactional communication.

-In addition, linear communication models cannot describe face-to-face communication as the most effective interaction.
-Nowadays, people prefer transaction communication systems like face-to-face, phone conversations, video conferences, and more.
-However, linear theories like Aristotle's, Lasswell’s, Shannon-Weaver's, and David Berlo’s SMCR communication model are unable to explain interactive communication.
+In addition, linear communication models cannot account for face-to-face communication as the most effective form of interaction.
+Nowadays, people prefer communication systems such as face-to-face meetings, phone conversations, video conferences, and more.
+However, linear theories such as Aristotle’s, Lasswell’s, Shannon and Weaver’s, and David Berlo’s SMCR communication model are unable to explain interactive communication.

 Moreover, linear communication is inappropriate for problem-solving, bargaining, and dealing.
-One-way communication creates miscommunication between sender and receiver, sometimes disseminating misleading information.
-Linear models are designed to explain the inappropriate communication process that might create misconceptions about the message delivered by senders.
+One-way communication creates miscommunication between the sender and receiver, sometimes leading to the dissemination of misleading information.
+Linear models are designed to explain the communication process that might lead to misconceptions about the message senders deliver.

-Furthermore, the Linear model distinguishes the sender and receiver in which the sender always send, and the receiver only receives messages.
-Naturally, in the communication process, senders work as sender and receiver, and receivers also work as receivers and senders of the message.
+Furthermore, the Linear model distinguishes between the sender and the receiver, in which the sender always sends and the receiver only receives messages.
+Naturally, in the communication process, senders and receivers work as both senders and receivers of the message.

 Aristotle’s Model of Communication Example & Explanation